 Who initiated or wrote the policy (if Council decision, please state).
 Who is responsible for implementing the policy?

 Who initiated or wrote policy?
 Who is responsible for implementation?
-The Council The impler Council mentation is responsible for
+The Council The Council is responsible for implementation

 Are there any factors which might contribute to or detract from the implementation of the policy (e.g. financial, legislative, other)?